peter-amerkhanian/Movie_Organizer/README.md

 - Excel 2013 (any version should do)

 Install:
+Option 1 (.exe):
+Download the zip file of the repo, unzip, navigate to to '\movie_organizer-master\dist\movie_scanner' and find the .exe file, 'movie_scanner.exe' and run it

+Option 2 (from the command line):
 Download the zip file of the repo, open a terminal in that directory.
 ```
 # Install the required packages